AnonymerNiklasistanonym/LudumDare41-DoeffingerCity-Remake/README.md

 - [ ] Optimize performance and frame rate
   - [ ] Allow more than 60fps (the physics engine currently seems to have some problems with more fps)
 - [ ] Add script and test if the project still runs and builds(!) on Windows
+- [ ] Update level loader to only load the `levelInfo.csv` file at the start and get all the resources (like how many waves, which map file, ... besides the enemy info) from it and only ever load the current level

 ## Controls